October 22, 2015—Lately, I’ve been practicing a lot of what I have been thinking of as theology without a net.

 Likewise when we ditch the script at the pub, the coffee shop, or in digital social networks, and ask, respond, wonder, and pray along with and alongside others, we relate from a place of authenticity.
 It’s not just functional.
 It’s relational.
 It’s real.

 As Berghoef writes, it’s “the difference between an indoctrination approach to faith (where the focus is on getting it right) and an exploration approach to faith (where the goal is to experience God in a way that is life-affirming, gracious, and for the good of those around us)….”

 Are you practicing theology without a net?
 How’s it going?
 What learnings have emerged for you?

 The Reverend Keith Anderson is a pastor at Upper Dublin Lutheran Church near Philadelphia, author of The Digital Cathedral: Networked Ministry in a Wireless World (required reading for the program), and co-author, with Elizabeth Drescher, of Click2Save: The Digital Ministry Bible.
+In 2016, he was a Thompson Scholar presenter for The Center for Lifelong Learning at Columbia Theological Seminary.
 His work has appeared on The Huffington Post, ON Scripture, Day 1, and The New Media Project.
 Keith is co-editor with Elizabeth Drescher of The Narthex, an online magazine about the changing contours of American Christianity and serves on the editorial committee for Odyssey Network’s ON Scripture lectionary commentary series and the advisory board for the Day 1 radio program.
 He speaks regularly with local and national church groups, synods, and other organizations on the practice of digital ministry and the impact of digital culture on face-to-face ministry.
 He was recently named one of the “12 Top Digital Ministry Experts You Should Know” by Aboundant.com.